missioncontrolai/launchkit/README.md

     }
 ```

-- Return type should be serializable to JSON.
+- **Return type should be serializable to JSON.**

-2. Create a LaunchKit instance
+  > [!TIP]
+  > When returning a dictionary, make sure that the fiels names are descriptive.
+The bot will use them to generate better summaries to function execution results.

+### Exposing your functions to the bot

 ```python
 from launchkit import LaunchKit